 My eating plan consists of fresh or frozen vegetables and fruit, whole grains, lean meats, fish and almonds or cashews.
 I am also partial to natural peanut butter for extra oil.
 I eat meals and snacks 5 times per day, watching my portions but never being restrictive (I consume about between 2500-3000 calories per day depending on my activity level) Each Sunday, I take the day off from formal training, maintain my eating plan, but treat myself to a homemade sundae for dessert at dinner.

 I have been able to modify and adjust this plan over the last 10 years.
 It is sustainable, measurable and enjoyable.
 Thank you for your guidance in helping me achieve (and set new) fitness goals.

 Windsor, Nova Scotia, Canada

 I am just writing to say thank you.

 I have been reading your work since the 1980s, and you have had a significantly beneficial impact on my health and life.
 This has many aspects, but for the sake of brevity I will name two.

 First, you helped me disengage from the all too common cycle of over training, with the deleterious effects of injury and poor health that went with it.

 Second, in more recent decades, you have helped me meet the inevitable challenges of aging with a positive mind.
 I attach a photo of me alpine climbing in New Zealand eleven months after having my right hip replaced (I’m fifty five in a few days).
-I send this not in any way to brag, but rather to emphasize that it is possible to live full and rich lives despite the inevitable process of getting older.
+I send this not in any way to brag, but rather to emphasize that it is possible to live a full and rich life despite the inevitable process of getting older.
 You have been a significant figure in helping me maintain a sensibly optimistic attitude toward what I can do as the years go by.